Duration: 2.5 - 3 hours. Live training. Attendance Cert provided (3 CPD hours)

 - be able to discuss a range of client considerations relating to bathrooms and understand how these can influence the adaptation or design of a scheme

-- Have experience of problem solving bathroom adaptation issues within a group setting, through discussion and case studies
+- have experience of problem solving bathroom adaptation issues within a group setting through discussion, case study and a bathroom design exercise

 - Electronic handouts (PDFs) provided